blaine-t-bush/whitehack-char-gen/README.md

 #### preventDuplicateAttunementCategories
 Boolean, by default `true`.
 When `true`, prevents descriptors from the same category being assigned.
 When `false`, descriptors from the same category *can* be assigned, so `descriptors` need only have 3 unique entries, not 3 unique categories.

-### descriptorsCount
+#### descriptorsCount
 Integer, by default `3`.
 Number of descriptors to generate.

 ## License
 Whitehack 2nd Edition is copyright 2015 Christian Merhstam.
+Its mechanisms are Open Game Content.